ekammerloher/comsolkit/README.md

 3. From the gdsii-toolbox put only the `Basic/` folder (with subfolders) on the MATLAB® PATH (rest of the toolbox is not required).

 # Usage
 - comsolkit syncs changes both ways.
-Change features in comsol or properties in matlab, it will stay in sync
+Change features in Comsol or properties in Matlab, it will stay in sync
 - Check out the [workflow.m](workflow.m) script.
 It contains one possible workflow.
 - All classes, constructors and methods are fully documented.
 Try `help <functinname>` to understand their behaviour
 - For an overview of classes try, e.g. `doc comsolkit.GateLayoutModel` or `doc comsolkit.Gate`